-Although housing is guaranteed for students participating on Arcadia programs in France, you have the option to decline this service and find your own independent accommodation.
-If you decide to opt out of Arcadia-arranged program housing, please notify your program manager.
-You will also need to indicate this in your Housing Preferences.
-In fairness to other applicants, we ask that you notify us as soon as possible in writing so that any designated accommodation can be reallocated.
-If Arcadia does not receive notification before the appropriate housing deadline listed above, you will be subject to penalty fees in accordance with the Arcadia University Housing Policy.
+Arcadia University encourages students to live in housing sponsored by the host university or provided by Arcadia.
+Although housing is guaranteed for students participating on Arcadia programs in France, you have the option to petition to decline this service and find your own independent accommodation.
+If you decide to do so, please notify your program manager to speak about your options, and submit a written request to live apart from Arcadia-arranged housing.
+We ask that you make this request as soon as possible so the appropriate approval process can be completed.
+If you fail to complete this process before the appropriate housing deadline listed above you will be subject to penalty fees in accordance with the Arcadia University Housing Policy.
+Students living independent of Arcadia provided housing assume any risks associated.
 All students, including those who opt out of Arcadia housing, are expected to stay with the group at the orientation hotel for the first two nights.

 Very Important Additional Points

 - Every room is different and unique and, while Arcadia ensures that all rooms satisfy general standards, there is no way to guarantee uniformity of apartment and room sizes, distance from your university, furnishings or facilities.